Big earthquake hits Mexico, no major damage reported

 No deaths were reported on Tuesday and the quake caused no major disruptions to air travel or to oil installations, but it scared many residents.

-Martha Suarez, an Argentine living in the capital's Roma neighborhood said she had never known anything like it.
+Martha Suarez, an Argentine living in the capital's Roma neighbourhood said she had never known anything like it.

 "My TV set fell over, the building felt like it was on a trampoline.
 This one was like no other I have felt before," Suarez said, holding her little dog close.